Web-Team-Project/Virtual-Wallet-BE/README.md

 - **Recurring Transactions**: Users can set up recurring transactions that will be automatically executed at a specified interval.
 They are handled by using cron jobs.

 ## Technologies Used
-- **Backend**: FastAPI, Asynchronous, SQLAlchemy, PostgreSQL, Pydantic, Pytest, JWT, Google OAuth, APScheduler, Twilio, SMTP, CI pipeline, Docker
+- **Backend**: FastAPI, Asynchronous, Alembic, SQLAlchemy, PostgreSQL, Pydantic, Pytest, JWT, Google OAuth, APScheduler, Twilio, SMTP, CI pipeline, Docker
 - **Frontend**: Next.js, Tailwind CSS, TypeScript

 ## Hosted On